-I am the Interim Vice-President of Enrollment and Student Services at the University.
+I am the Vice-President of Enrollment and Student Services at the University.
 The Division is responsible for Admission, Registrar, Financial Aid, Student Academic Support, Student Services, Veteran's Services, Student Health and Counseling, and Disability Services.
-I continue to teach in the Department of Physical Therapy in the areas of professionalism and ethics.
+I am also an Associate Professor in the Department of Physical Therapy and I teach in the areas of professionalism and ethics.
 I was Chair of the Department of Physical Therapy from 2003 through 2012 and before that was the Academic Coordinator of Clinical Education.
 I have been a physical therapist since 1977 and have worked in many clinical environments, including pediatrics, home health, and outpatient orthopedics.
 I have been a Director of Rehabilitation Services, a partner in a private PT clinic and Director of a PT clinic.
 In my most recent clinical practice, I treated many patients with significant chronic pain problems.
 I also worked with students as a clinical instructor nearly all of these years.

 University of San Francisco, San Francisco, California School of Education, Department of Organization and Leadership, Doctor of Education, May 2008.
 2002 to 2008.
 Stanford University, Palo Alto, California, Master of Arts, Physical Therapy, 1977 University of California, Santa Cruz, California, Bachelor of Arts, Psychobiology, Cum Laude, 1975

 I teach courses in professional issues and ethics in the DPT program.
-I am also involved in developing and implementing interprofessional education courses and other learning experiences at the University.
+I am also involved in teaching in the interprofessional education courses at the University.

 Current First Year DPT Course Taught: PT 741: Professional Issues I Current Third Year DPT Courses Taught: PT 747 Professional Issues II